sjburgess/UW-Roundnet-Website/README.md

 ### Day 7: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?*  Yesterday I Finished descriptions needed for the sprint 3 functionality and requirements
+  - *What did you do yesterday?*  Yesterday I worked on trying to get the nav bar centered
-  - *What are you planning to do today?*  Today I plan to finaalize the Read Me structure for work showing our Sprint 3 progress
+  - *What are you planning to do today?*  Today I plan on editing the README to reflect sprint 4 progress
   - *Any problems?* no issues!

 - **Sarah:**